 - Following the rules

 The CAN-SPAM Act of 2003 set the first national standards for sending of commercial emails (click the link to find out what CAN-SPAM really stands for – interesting).
 Some of the standards include providing a place where readers can opt-out of receiving future emails and requiring the sender’s address in the email (usually at the bottom and can be a PO Box).
 Email marketing services make sure you are following these standards by adding these items automatically.
+Get the clicks offers useful tools on it.
 They also stay on top of the latest laws and restrictions within the email legal landscape which means you don’t have to.

 - Email Address Reputation